Bloom-host/BloomDocs/docs/plugins_and_modifications/modpacks.md

 ![](/plugins_and_modifications/serverpacks/15.png)

 That's everything!
-You have sucessfully installed a server pack on your Bloom server.
+You have successfully installed a server pack on your Bloom server.

 ![](/plugins_and_modifications/serverpacks/12.png)